-Eduardo Acostamadiedo is a Data Analyst at the Global Migration Data Analysis Centre (GMDAC) at the International Organization for Migration (IOM) in Berlin, Germany.
-He has researched the future of immigration to the European Union, the extent to which intentions to migrate from Africa to the European Union materialise, and attitudes towards migrants within Africa.
-He completed a Bachelor of Arts in Political Science from Universidad de los Andes in Bogotá and a Master in Public Policy from Hertie...
+Eduardo Acostamadiedo is a PhD candidate at Potsdam University.
+He worked previously at the International Organization for Migration´s Global Migration Data Analysis Centre (GMDAC).
+His research focuses on assessing aspirations to migrate and intentions to migrate without the necessary documents with survey data and list experiments.
+Previously, Eduardo has researched the future of immigration to the European Union in 2030 through Delphi surveys and future scenarios, and compared the main approaches that attempt to predict future migration.
+He has analysed the degree to which aspirations to migrate from Africa to the European Union materialise.
+He has also examined attitudes towards migrants within Africa.
+He completed a Bachelor of Arts in Political Science from Universidad de los Andes in Bogotá and a Master in Public Policy from Hertie School of Governance in Berlin.

 Migration Reasearch Hub ID: 1607